metaplex-foundation/metaplex-android/README.md

 }
 ```

-Then add the dependency to the build.gradle file for your app/module:
+Then add the dependency to the 'build.gradle' file for your app/module:

 ```
 dependencies {